Prepare yourself for effective and efficient remote work.

 - Virtual Phone:

-- ITS is actively working to provide a virtual phone option, called Cisco Jabber.
-Jabber is available for Windows or Mac computers.
+- ITS now offers a virtual phone option, called Cisco Jabber.
+Jabber is available for Windows, Mac, or mobile devices.
 It allows your computer to function as an extension of your desktop phone on campus.
-Contact ITS so see if this may be an option for you.
+Visit our Cisco Jabber page to see if this may be an option for you.

 - Web Conferencing: